MicrosoftDocs/security/ransomware/human-operated-ransomware.md

 *Commodity ransomware attacks* are usually automated.
 These cyber attacks can spread like a virus, infect devices through methods like email phishing and malware delivery, and require malware remediation.

-That means one ransomware prevention technique is to safeguard your email with a system like [Microsoft Defender for Office 365](/microsoft-365/security/office-365-security/?view=o365-worldwide) that protects against malware and phishing delivery, or the comprehensive [Microsoft Defender XDR](/microsoft-365/security/defender/?view=o365-worldwide) to detect malware and phishing attempts *early*.
+That means one ransomware prevention technique is to safeguard your email with a system like [Microsoft Defender for Office 365](/microsoft-365/security/office-365-security/) that protects against malware and phishing delivery, [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/) to automatically detect and block suspicious activity on your devices, and [Microsoft Defender XDR](/microsoft-365/security/defender/) to detect malware and phishing attempts *early*.

 ### Human-operated ransomware attacks